postfinance/propeller/README.md

 ## Feedback and Contributions

-We value _all_ of your feedback and contributions, including 💌 love letters , 💡 feature requests, 🐞 bug reports, and ✍️ grammatical nit-picks in the docs.
+We value _all_ of your feedback and contributions, including 💌 love letters , 💡 feature requests, 🐞 bug reports, and ✍️ grammatical nitpicks in the docs.
 Please [create an issue](https://github.com/postfinance/propeller/issues/new), open a pull request, or reach out to [@postfinance](https://github.com/postfinance).

 **Welcome to the bottom of the README club!
 Since you've come this far, go ahead and smash that like and subsc… er, uh, give this project a ⭐️ on GitHub! 🙏🏼**